 - Design-build process: When collaboration and communication are imperative, use integrated project delivery as a device to help solve schedule delays.
 If you can’t meet schedules, or owners ask you for earlier completion dates, it can assist you with better planning.

-- Drones: Drones can access remote locations, track assets, collect data, complete safety inspections, conduct effective surveillance, capture project progress and much more.
-Drones and unmanned aerial vehicles — UAVs — create 3D mapping and images that can depict areas which are otherwise difficult to examine on foot.
-They also deliver visuals of your project’s progression in real time.
+- Drones: Drones can access remote locations, track assets, collect data, complete safety inspections, conduct effective surveillance, capture project progress, and much more.
+Drones and unmanned aerial vehicles — UAVs — create 3D mapping and images that can depict areas that are otherwise difficult to examine on foot.
+They also deliver visuals of your project’s progression in real-time.

 - Fleet management: Fleet management technology can help keep costs down while streamlining and improving operations.